buildspace/buildspace-projects/Solidity_And_Smart_Contracts/en/Section_2/Lesson_4_Call_Deployed_Contract.md

 WavePortal address: 0xd5f08a0ae197482FA808cE84E00E97d940dBD26E
 ```

 You need to get access to this in your React app.
-It's as easy as creating a new property in your `App.js` file called `contractAddress` and setting it's value to the `WavePortal address` thats printed out in your console:
+It's as easy as creating a new property in your `App.js` file called `contractAddress` and setting its value to the `WavePortal address` thats printed out in your console:

 ```javascript
 import React, { useEffect, useState } from "react";